cps-sei/dmplc/dmpl/docs/README.txt

   This file provides general overviews about the help documentation in this directory and where to find additional help documentation where applicable.
-  The other files in this directory are input for the Doxygen program to generate the latest documentation for all of the daig tools.
+  The other files in this directory are input for the Doxygen program to generate the latest documentation for all of the dmpl tools.

 1. OBTAINING PREREQUISITES